Siouxland Forecast: May 09, 2020

 Tonight however we are looking at clearing skies but chilly temperatures as we fall into the low 30s by tomorrow morning.

-I’ll have more details about the freeze warning and if warmer temperatures are set to return in tonight’s forecasts during our 6 and 10 p.m. broadcasts.
+I’ll have more details about the freeze warning and if warmer temperatures are set to return in tonight’s forecasts during our 10 p.m. broadcasts.